-Hilaire Wakefield Dayton, owner of Little Stitch Studio in Virginia has just released Sew Bags!
+Hilaire Wakefield Dayton, the owner of Little Stitch Studio in Virginia, has just released Sew Bags!
 It’s so exciting when another sewing studio owner has such big news!
-I love seeing what others are up to and this is HUGE!
-Her book is filled with some fantastic projects and extremely helpful tips and techniques.
+I love seeing what others are up to, and this is HUGE!
+Her book is filled with some fantastic projects and beneficial tips and techniques.

 Sew Bags is published by C&T Publishing and is full of different styles of bags that are fun and easy to make for yourself or as gifts!
-You can see all of the thought that went into the pages, the photo’s are fun and bright and each section is full of great information.
+You can see all of the thoughts that went into the pages, the photos are fun and bright, and each section is full of great information.

 The beginning of the book is full of great technical information, outlining tools, processes, and section on interfacings.
 Then onto the fun, the bags to sew!
 Also, you get all the patterns needed in the back of the book!

 This is great for beginners to advance; the book will be a great addition to my personal library.
 Also, I will mention I did not pay for this book.
 And of course, follow along for our blog tour to see what incredible creations other sewists are making and enter to win a copy of Sew Bags at every stop!
 You can enter the C&T giveaway HERE.

 I really loved the Bunny Backpack, and it caught my eye when I was going through the book.
 I thought it was fun and totally functional!
 And of course, I knew Ms. R would love one.
 So with that in mind, I decided to make that to show off the book.

 I really had fun with making this bag, when I first started to sew, I only made bags.
 This book brought back memories of hours upon hours of sewing zip pouches and tote bags.
 I loved that it gave me those same warm fuzzies.